Sound-Spelling Wall Cards

 Help your students make the connection between reading and writing and strengthen both skills concurrently.

-You’ll add words as you introduce them throughout the year.
+You can add words below each pattern as you introduce them throughout the year.
 You can also have your students replicate the wall in their reading/spelling journal.

 Until next time, patience and practice!